StrangeLiutas/StrangeLiutas/README.md

-- 👋 Greetings, I'm StrangeLiutas, I am a Lithuanian learning the arts of coding.
-I'm currently learning Python as currently, I'm a beginner!
+- Hello there!
+I'm Liutas, a Lithuanian who is learning coding during my spare time and in school.
+As seen through my profile picture, I am a big fan of Prostokvashino, a Russian cartoon that I grew up with.

 <!---
 StrangeLiutas/StrangeLiutas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.